ardaaltinors/SocialMediaDjangoReact/README.md

 - Posts (Create, Read, Update, Delete)
 - Comments on posts
 - Like functionality for posts and comments
-- Notifications on new comments & follows
+- Realtime Websocket Notifications on new comments & follows
 - Responsive design

 ## Technologies Used